raulmur/ORB_SLAM2/README.md

 1. Download a sequence from http://vision.in.tum.de/data/datasets/rgbd-dataset/download and uncompress it.

 2. Associate RGB images and depth images using the python script [associate.py](http://vision.in.tum.de/data/datasets/rgbd-dataset/tools).
 We already provide associations for some of the sequences in *Examples/RGB-D/associations/*.
-You can generate your own association file executing:
+You can generate your own associations file executing:

   ```
   python associate.py PATH_TO_SEQUENCE/rgb.txt PATH_TO_SEQUENCE/depth.txt > associations.txt